A-Level · Biology · AQA · Mark scheme decoded

 Amylases are found in saliva and the small intestine.

-Step 3: Explain the process of hydrolysis.
+3. Explain the process of hydrolysis.1 mark

 During digestion, amylases add water to the glycosidic bonds in starch, breaking it down into maltose.